Grant Proposal Process

 OSP can work with the PI to identify a potential funder.

-Each faculty member has been assigned either Bill Crowley, Maryellen Carr or Christine Hoage (International Study Center) as their fiscal officer.
+Each faculty member has been assigned either Bill Crowley, Susan Richman or Christine Hoage (International Study Center) as their fiscal officer.
 See the attached list and contact your fiscal officer as soon as you’ve met with the Associate Dean of Faculty and Academic Affairs to alert them that a proposal is forthcoming.
 Click here to identify your fiscal officer.
 It is likely that they will be working on multiple proposals at the same time and will have to schedule accordingly.

 The fiscal officer is responsible for: